tomitheninja/tomitheninja/README.md

 🔬 I study computer science at the University of Szeged.

-   🧑‍🎓 I expect to graduate in January 2024 after a semester of Erasmus exchange.
+   🧑‍🎓 I expect to graduate in Jun 2024.

 ♥️ Member and network administrator of the [SZTE Móra Ferenc College for Advanced Studies](https://github.com/moraszk).